cilium/cilium-olm/README.md

 - download Helm chart tarball and unpack it to
 - create a local commit that has all the changes that can be pushed to the repo

+Now push changes to a branch and open a PR.
 Once changes are on the master branch of this repo, new images will be built in [GitHub Actions][].

 Next, images need to be copied from Quay to RedHat Partner Connect registry.
 This is a two-step process.